Ayo165/NIST-IR-Playbook/README.md

 ## 💡 Conclusion
 Writing a policy is only the first step; testing it proves its value.
 This project highlights the importance of bridging governance with practical operations.
 By combining the NIST IR framework with automated tabletop testing, I ensured that the incident response plan is both compliant with industry standards and functionally effective in a simulated crisis.

----
-*Note: The completed IR Playbook document (PDF) and the Python Inject Generator script are available in this repository.*